FNRS Researcher Associate

 H. Valkenier, C. M. Guédon, T. Markussen, K. S. Thygesen, S. J. van der Molen, J. C. Hummelen, Phys.
 Chem.
 Chem.
 Phys.
 16, 653-662 (2014) (perspective).

 Organic Chemistry: Reactions and Mechanism.
-Lectures, Exercises and Practicals (Master degree)
+(Bruface Master in Chemical and Materials Engineering)